ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 # Cipher Suites {#ciphersuite}

-The TEEP protocol uses COSE for protection of TEEP messages.
+The TEEP protocol uses COSE for protection of TEEP messages in both directions.
-After a QueryResponse is received, the selected cipher suite is used by both the TAM and the TEEP Agent in all subsequent TEEP messages.
-That is, a cipher suite is used in both directions.

 To negotiate cryptographic mechanisms and algorithms, the TEEP protocol defines the following cipher suite structure, which is used to specify an ordered set of operations (e.g., sign) done as part of composing a TEEP message.
 Although this specification only specifies the use of signing and relies on payload encryption to protect sensitive